scottgallant/docs.balsamiq.com/content/mybalsamiq/tos.md

 Your wireframe images are saved on [Amazon Simple Storage Service](http://aws.amazon.com/s3/), which provides an SLA of 99.999999999% durability and 99.99% availability of object over a given year ([link](http://aws.amazon.com/s3-sla/)).

 Your wireframe data, site settings and projects information are saved (unencrypted other than passwords) in our database, which runs on [Amazon RDS](http://aws.amazon.com/rds/).
-We have a real-time backup to a slave instance in a different availability zone (for added resilience) and we keept daily database snapshots of the last 3 days.
+We have a real-time backup to a slave instance in a different availability zone (for added resilience) and we keep daily database snapshots of the last 3 days.
 Data is replicated in 3 different data centers.

 ### How quickly can you recover from a data center disaster?